OCA/odoo-community.org/04_faq.md

 ### How can I contribute code?
 The governance model currently being formulated will define the legal and related issues concerning how code will be accepted into association software projects.
 Curently, you can submit your merge proposal on any of the related OCA's project.
 It'll be reviewed by the team owner and the community reviewer team.
 The copyright must be granted to the OCA, more details [here](cla/cla.html).

+### How can I be part of the reviewer team?
+To be accepted in one of the team, starts suggesting merge proposal and review others work.
+When significativ work has been achieved, you can ask to join a team by requesting your membership on the [community reviewer mailing list](mailto:openerp-community-reviewer@lists.launchpad.net ).

 ### Does the association need money?
 The association is soliciting organizational sponsorships now.
 However, contributions of time for committee work, development, documentation, testing, user support, and advocacy are the preferred form of contribution from individuals.